mathias-brandewinder/mathias-brandewinder.github.io/_posts/2016-08-14-gradient-boosting-part-2.md

 ![Actual vs Predicted]({{ site.url }}/assets/2016-08-14-actual-vs-predicted.PNG)

 Out of curiosity, I also performed a crude training vs. testing analysis, to get a feel for potential over-fitting issues.
-Interestingly, as depth increases from 1 to 15, the error in both

 ![Over Fitting]({{ site.url }}/assets/2016-08-14-overfitting.PNG)

+The result we observe is typical of trees: as we increase depth, the error on the training sample steadily decreases, indicating that deeper tree fit the data better and better.
+However, the testing sample tells a different story: for a little while, error on the training and testing samples match fairly closely, but after we reach a certain depth (here, 3), they start diverging.
+While our tree fit the training sample better and better, that improvement doesn't generalize to other samples, as we can see on the testing sample; at that point, we are over-fitting.
+In our particular case, this means that we shouldn't put much trust in trees deeper than 3.

 ## Conclusion